Slade: Aftermath and later years (1993–present)

 During 2020 and 2021, Powell, Holder and Lea conducted an extensive series of Zoom video interviews for the www.slayed.co.uk website and its forum at www.sladeforum.co.uk - comments from which were mined for the expanded second edition of the book on their unauthorised discography, The Noize.

 In late 2022, Lea and Powell reunited in the recording studio (with Johnny Howells and Mick Marson of the pre-Slade group The 'N Betweens) to record a number of songs for a Lea project.
 The only track that has been released so far was the very limited edition CD single of "Train Kept A-Rollin'", on the Noize Recordings label.
 A video was made for the song.
 "The Train Kept A Rollin'" reached number 3 on the Heritage Chart on 14 May 2023.

-In 2025, Slade announced one final UK tour titled "Slade - The Final Tour" during the run-up to Christmas.
-The tour includes dates in Hastings, Liverpool, Bournemouth, London, Birmingham and Manchester plus other cities across the UK.
+In 2025, the group – now billed as Dave Hill's Slade – announced one final UK tour titled "Slade – The Final Tour" during the run-up to Christmas.
+The tour included dates in Hastings, Liverpool, Bournemouth, London, Birmingham and Manchester plus other cities across the UK.
+The band had already taken a number of live dates for 2026, but Hill did not count individual dates as 'tours'.

 Former vocalist and guitarist Steve Whalley died from a heart attack in September 2025.